nilsson-petter/partitioned-executor/README.md

 - **Graceful Shutdown**: Provides mechanisms to await task completion or force shutdown and retrieve pending tasks.
 - **Callbacks**: Supports task execution callbacks.
 - **Customization**: Users can implement custom partitioning strategies, partitions and partition queues to control behaviour.

 ---

+## Requirements

+- **Java Version**: This library requires **Java 21** or higher to use features like Virtual Threads.
+Please ensure you have the appropriate version installed.

+---